MazenS0liman/Caissa-AI/README.md

 * **Gemini**: A platform and model designed for integrating large language model that can be tuned using prompt engineering and other technologies.

-* **LangChain**: A framework for developing applications powered by language models.
-It provides a comprehensive set of tools for building, deploying, and managing language model-based applications.

-* **LangGraph**: A library designed to integrate graph databases and knowledge graphs with language models, enhancing the ability to query and reason about structured data.

 * **Hugging Face**: A machine learning (ML) and data science platform and community that helps users build, deploy and train machine learning models.

 * **SWI-Prolog**: A declarative programming language that enforces chess logic by providing a robust framework for representing and reasoning about chess rules and strategies.